imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 #### `store/`

 - `componentStore.ts`: This is the most critical state management file.
 It uses Zustand to create a global store that holds:
+  - `components`: A map of component IDs to their data, supporting multiple components in a library
+  - `activeComponentId`: The ID of the component currently being edited
+  - `selectedNodeId`: The ID of the currently selected element
+  - `selectionMode`: Either 'interact' or 'select' mode for the canvas
+  - `isDirty`: A flag indicating that visual changes have been made but not yet applied to the source code
+  - `isCodeHighlighted`: A flag to control the persistent highlighting in the code editor after changes are applied
+  - For each component (`ComponentData`):
     - `componentAst`: The "Live AST" created with the real React library.
-It is rendered in "Interaction Mode" and allows the component to be fully stateful.
+It is rendered in "Interaction Mode" and allows the component to be fully stateful
     - `componentPreviewAst`: The "Preview AST" created with a shimmed React.
-This is a structurally complete map of the component used for the Navigator and as the blueprint for style updates.
+This is a structurally complete map of the component used for the Navigator and as the blueprint for style updates
-  - `selectedNodeId`: The ID of the currently selected element.
-  - `originalCode`: The user's source code string, which is treated as the source of truth for all component logic.
+    - `code`: The user's source code string, which is treated as the source of truth for all component logic
-  - `jsxLocation`: The character start/end position of the JSX block within the originalCode.
+    - `jsxLocation`: The character start/end position of the JSX block within the code
-  - `isDirty`: A flag indicating that visual changes have been made but not yet applied to the source code.
-  - `isCodeHighlighted`: A flag to control the persistent highlighting in the code editor after changes are applied.
+    - `propsJson`: JSON string for mock props
+    - `dependencies`: Array of external dependency URLs
+    - `wrapperCode`: Code for context wrapper components
-  - `history`: An array of AST snapshots for undo/redo functionality.
+    - `history`: An array of AST snapshots for undo/redo functionality
-  - State for mock props (`propsJson`), dependencies, and context wrappers (`wrapperCode`).
+    - `historyIndex`: Current position in the history stack
-  - Key methods: `setRenderOutput` (initializes both ASTs after rendering), `updateNodeStyle` (applies style changes), `applyAstChangesToCode` (surgical code updates), `undo`/`redo` (history management).
+  - Key methods: `setRenderOutput` (initializes both ASTs after rendering), `updateNodeStyle` (applies style changes), `applyAstChangesToCode` (surgical code updates), `undo`/`redo` (history management), plus multi-component management methods like `addComponent`, `setActiveComponent`, `deleteComponent`, etc.

 #### `lib/`

 - `renderer.ts`: Contains the crucial `renderCodeToAst` function.
 This orchestrates the initial code processing pipeline by transpiling the user's code and calling the parser to generate the two distinct visual ASTs (`componentAst` and `componentPreviewAst`).
 - `componentParser.ts`: Handles the serialization from React Elements into our custom `SerializableElement` AST format (`serializeComponent`), and the deserialization from our AST back into renderable React Elements (`renderFromAst`).
 - `styleUpdater.ts`: (Critical Architectural File) Implements the "Apply Changes" logic.
 It takes the user's original source code and the `componentPreviewAst`, parses the code into a temporary Babel AST, and surgically modifies only the style attributes of the corresponding nodes.
 This non-destructive approach is the key to preserving all component logic like onClick handlers and state.
+- `codeUpdater.ts`: Alternative implementation of style updating using surgical string replacement approach (currently unused).
 - `astToCode.ts`: Utility for converting `SerializableElement` AST nodes back into formatted JSX code strings.
 Includes Prettier integration for clean code generation.
 Used for code generation workflows.
 - `utils.ts`: Contains shared utility functions, such as `cn` for merging Tailwind CSS classes.